Dschonas/pietsmiet_uploadschedule/README.md

 # Installation
 clone the repository

-change into directory
+change into the directory

-executing the script
+execute the script
 ```
 # python 2
 python pietsmietUploadSchedule.py